DouglasUrner/GDP/Outline.md

 ### Level 00: Thinking Like A Designer

-What do game designers do?
+What does a game designer do?
+What does a game developer do?
 What is it that we are trying to make?
+What are we not going to worry about?

+Game design is about iteration.

-Bartok playtest.
+#### Bartok playtest.

 The feel of a game - mechanics vs. aesthetics.
 Language to describe feel.
 Ideas about how to modify the feel.

+Possible feels:
+* Exciting & cutthroat
+* Leisurly and slow
+* Strategy vs. chance

+Pick a feel, develop some new mechanics (rules) that you think might move the game in the direction that you want.

-Intro to computers and Canvas.
+#### Intro to computers and Canvas.

 Assignment to create a new set of rules for Bartok to make it "better".